LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 In the paper, we can read:

-> We learn our features with a discriminative self-supervised method that can be seen as a combination of **DINO** and **iBOT** losses with the **centering of SwAV** (Caron et al., 2020).
+> We learn our features with a **discriminative** self-supervised method that can be seen as a combination of **DINO** and **iBOT** losses with the **centering of SwAV** (Caron et al., 2020).
 We also add a **[Koleo] regularizer** to spread features and a short high-resolution training phase.

 To keep things simple, let's ignore SwAV for the moment.
 We will come back to it later.
 What the authors are telling us is that DINOv2 loss is a sum of three terms.
-Let's dive into each term ot understand the motivation behind it.
+Let's dive into each term to understand the motivation behind it.

 !!! bug ""
     $$